-- Contributions to pensions, profit sharing or other funded deferred compensation plans. - Contributions to employee benefit programs not elsewhere claimed. - Other deductions including amortization, certain costs of qualified film or television productions, certain business start-up and organizational costs, qualified demolition and clean-up costs attributable to damage from storms and tornadoes in certain areas, reforestation costs, insurance premiums, legal and professional fees, supplies used and consumed in the business, travel, meals and entertainment expenses, utilities, losses from partnership trade or business activities, any extraterritorial income exclusion, deduction for certain energy efficient commercial building property, dividends paid in cash on stock held by an employee stock ownership plan, etc.
+- Contributions to pensions, profit sharing or other funded deferred compensation plans. - Contributions to employee benefit programs not elsewhere claimed. - Other deductions including amortization, certain costs of qualified film or television productions, certain business start-up and organizational costs, reforestation costs, insurance premiums, legal and professional fees, supplies used and consumed in the business, travel, meals and entertainment expenses, utilities, losses from partnership trade or business activities, any extraterritorial income exclusion, deduction for certain energy efficient commercial building property, dividends paid in cash on stock held by an employee stock ownership plan, etc.